Information for new Volunteers

 If you'll use roaming instead, make sure to switch off the automatic selection of the phone network, as due to close proximity to Turkey your phone might get connected to the Turkish networks which costs high amount of money.

-At the community center, we meet at 08:45 for planning the day and discussing the pending tasks together with our shift coordinators.
+At the community center, we meet at 09:30 to have breakfast, plan the day and discuss the pending tasks together with our shift coordinator.
 On Saturdays and Sundays the OHF is closed.

-The general idea is to have our different projects offered by our volunteers and our helpers, volunteers from the camps, together.
-We always need help in projects like our child care (Nest), at our bank and at the café.
-Please find more information about our projects on our homepage ohf-lesvos.org.
+The general idea is to have our different activities offered by our international volunteers and our community volunteers together.
+We always need help in projects like our child care (Nest, playground, other kids' activities), at registration and information points, at the café, etc. Please find more information about our projects on our homepage ohf-lesvos.org.

-If you are interested in volunteering with us as a mid- or long-term, you find different coordination opportunities on our homepage.
-Even without previous experiences in working with refugees, you have the chance to offer your skills for example in childcare, media work or teaching.
-As a coordination volunteer, you will still have the opportunity to help in our daily projects.
+If you are interested in volunteering with us as a mid- or long-term, you'll have long-term responsibilities according to the project's needs and your skills and interests.
+Even without previous experience in working with refugees, you have the chance to offer your skills for example in childcare, media work or teaching.
+As a volunteer with long-term responsibilities, you will still have the opportunity to help in our daily projects.

 New projects are always welcome.
 At our orientation meeting you will be informed about current projects and we will ask you to contribute your ideas throughout your stay at regular 1:1 talks as well as group meetings.